jaxgoodlabs/GIS_portfolio/README.md

 <br />
 Below is a proposed text message that the North Carolina DMV can send out that instructs motorists how to deal with the incident.
 Below that, I have included a map of evacuation routes and the service areas of the nearest fire stations.

-⋅⋅⋅*An immediate evacuation notice has been issued for all motorists located within two miles of the I-77/I-85 interchange in Mecklenburg County due to the release of toxic chlorine gas in the area.
+> *An immediate evacuation notice has been issued for all motorists located within two miles of the I-77/I-85 interchange in Mecklenburg County due to the release of toxic chlorine gas in the area.
 Emergency responders are working to contain the incident and will provide regular updates through your local public radio station.
 Please call 555-5555 to be notified of the location of the nearest shelter and evacuation routes.
 If you think you may have been exposed to the hazard, an attendant can provide the location of the nearest hospital and offer guidance on seeking evaluation and treatment.*

 <p align="center">
 <img width="80%" height="80%" src="https://user-images.githubusercontent.com/32546509/79399789-46cb5d00-7f52-11ea-9686-49294c166925.jpg">